Factorizing the Stochastic Galerkin System: Application -- Heat Transfer with Uncertain Material Properties

 The governing equation is the integral version of a two-dimensional steady advection-diffusion equation.
 We seek a scalar field $\phi=\phi(x,y)$ representing the temperature defined on the domain $\Omega$ that satisfies

 The density $\rho$ is assumed constant.
-The velocity $\vec{v}$ is precomputed by solving the incompressible Reynolds averaged Navier-Stokes equations and randomly perturbed by three spatially varying oscillatory functions with different frequencies such that the divergence free constraint is satisfied; the magnitudes of the perturbations parameterized by $s_1$, $s_2$, and $s_3$, respectively.
+The velocity $\vec{v}$ is precomputed by solving the incompressible Reynolds averaged Navier-Stokes equations and randomly perturbed by three spatially varying oscillatory functions with different frequencies such that the divergence free constraint is satisfied; the magnitudes of the perturbations are parameterized by $s_1$, $s_2$, and $s_3$, respectively.
 We interpret the magnitudes as uniform random perturbations of the velocity field, which is simply an input to this model.
 The diffusion coefficient $\Gamma=\Gamma(s_4,s_5,s_6)$ is similarly altered by a strictly positive, parameterized, spatially varying function that models random perturbation.
+Collectively, the parameters $s_1,\dots,s_6$ are independent and distributed uniformly over $[-1,1]$; the parameter space becomes the hypercube $[-1,1]^6$.
 The turbulent diffusion coefficient $\Gamma_t$ is evaluated according to the Spalart-Allmarass model~\cite{Pecnik08}.
 The domain $\Omega$ is a channel with a series of cylinders; the computational mesh on the domain $\Omega$ contains roughly 10,000 nodes and is shown in Figure \ref{fig:joedomain}.
 Inflow and outflow boundary conditions are prescribed in the streamwise direction, and periodic boundary conditions are set along the $y$ coordinate.
 Specified heat flux boundary conditions are applied on the boundaries of the cylinders to model a cooling system.